-Brief biog: Neil Selwyn has been researching and writing about digital education for the past 25 years.
-He is currently a Distinguished Professor at Monash University, Melbourne.
-Recent books include: ‘Should Robots Replace Teachers?
-AI and the future of education‘ (Polity 2019), ‘Critical Data Literacies’ (MIT Press 2023, w/ Luci Pangrazio), and the third edition of ‘Education and Technology: key issues & debates’ (Bloomsbury, 2021).
+Brief biog: Neil Selwyn has been researching and writing about digital education since the mid-1990s.
+He is currently a professor at Monash University, Melbourne.
+Recent books include: ‘Digital Degrowth: radically rethinking our digital futures‘ (Polity 2025), ‘Critical Data Literacies’ (MIT Press 2023, w/ Luci Pangrazio), and ‘Facial Recognition’ (Polity 2022, w/ Mark Andrejevic).

 Click here for high-res headshots (landscape#1, landscape#2, landscape#3, portrait#1 )

-Longer biog: Neil Selwyn is a Distinguished Professor in the Faculty of Education, Monash University, Melbourne – having previously worked in the Institute of Education, London and the Cardiff School of Social Sciences.
-He has spent the past 25 years researching the integration of digital technology into schools, universities and adult learning.
+Longer biog: Neil Selwyn is a professor in the Faculty of Education, Monash University, Melbourne – having previously worked in the Institute of Education, London and the Cardiff School of Social Sciences.
+He has spent the past 30 years researching the integration of digital technology into schools, universities and adult learning.

 Neil is recognised as a leading international researcher in the area of digital education – with particular expertise in the ‘real-life’ constraints and problems faced when technology-based education is implemented.
 He is currently working on nationally-funded projects examining the roll-out of educational data and learning analytics, AI technologies, and the changing nature of teachers’ digital work.